ambienthex/covid-19-stats/README.md

 # Project: U.S. COVID-19 Virus Forecasting

 # Abstract:
-On March 15th, 2020, The US Center for Disease Control and Prevention data reported that between 160 and 214 million people could become infected with COVID-19 in the United States with 200,000 to 1.7 million deaths.
+**On March 15th, 2020**, The US Center for Disease Control and Prevention data reported that between 160 and 214 million people could become infected with COVID-19 in the United States with 200,000 to 1.7 million deaths.
 They stated that the epidemic could last months or even over a year.

 Source: https://www.independent.co.uk/news/world/americas/coronavirus-death-toll-worst-case-scenario-millions-dead-in-us-a9402276.html